THE PASHLEY MOULTON TSR30Tank Build

-Adding racks and luggage adds tonnes of weight, you won’t be going fast but you should be enjoying the ride!
+Adding racks and luggage adds tonnes of weight, so say goodbye to your light-weight TSR.
+You won’t be going fast but you will be enjoying the tour!

 Stability is king in the land of tourers.